prentis-lab/SampleDashbord/column.name.md

 |-| run-id                   | Run ID from sequencing machine (manual input or barcode scan)               |      eg.          NGS_647_Maiko                              |

 ### sample name
-- decided by Andrew team, if not follow pattern then show warning
-  - B: block number
-  - R: row number
-  - T: tree number
-  - S/N/E/W: south etc
-- to identify which plant to link
-- eg. eg. b44r63nrane
-- each plant have uniq name, then sample be block of the plant
-- ask the sample name convention/pattern: sample name not always

 ### Additional Columns (To Do)